 What if I still feel stuck after trying these steps?

 Lower the effort further and focus only on starting.
-Momentum often appears after action, not before.
+Think about what finishing will give you, then do one small thing.
+Momentum usually appears after action, not before.

 Conclusion

-Motivation to study isn’t about forcing yourself or waiting for inspiration.
-It grows through small actions, clear limits, and steady routines.
+Motivation to study is not about forcing yourself or waiting for inspiration.
+It grows through small actions, clear limits, and keeping the end goal in sight.
 Focus on starting, not finishing.
 Focus on effort, not perfection.
 Over time, studying feels less like a burden and more like a habit you can handle.

-Pick one small study task, set a short timer, and begin right now!
+Pick one small study task, keep the goal in mind, set a short timer, and begin.